tdauth/herrenberg/README.md

 ## TODOs

-* Look at <https://upload.wikimedia.org/wikipedia/commons/e/e1/Merianstich_Herrenberg-2.jpg> and add a second wall to the moat of the city.
 * Fix the order of objectives and shorten them all.
 * Fix the initial assignment of the hero Jerg Ratgeb.